-Parkinson’s disease (PD) is one of the great, seemingly incurable plights of humanity.
+Parkinson’s disease is one of the great, seemingly incurable plights of humanity.
 It is a late-onset disorder, usually developing in people over 60, that causes degeneration of the central nervous system, with serious impairments to the motor system.
 Tremors, muscle rigidity, slowness, difficulties in walking and mild hallucinations are some of the main symptoms of the disease.
 Depression, anxiety and, ultimately, dementia are all too well-known consequences to the millions of people affected worldwide.
 Current treatments for this condition are limited in their effectiveness and often come with problematic side-effects.

-Firstly, it’s important to understand that the motor symptoms of PD are caused by a decrease in the production of dopamine in the brain’s basal ganglia.
+Firstly, it’s important to understand that the motor symptoms of Parkinson’s disease are caused by a decrease in the production of dopamine in the brain’s basal ganglia.
 This is why the main treatment in the past 50 years has been a precursor of dopamine called levodopa.
 However, due to its heavy side effects, other medication is often considered.
 These are usually dopamine agonists, which are less effective, but with milder side effects, or monoamine oxidase B (MAO-B) inhibitors, which stop this enzyme from breaking down dopamine, but are, unfortunately, also handled difficultly by the human body.

-Interestingly, the ayahuasca vine (Banisteriopsis caapi) contains a potent inhibitor of MAO enzymes and therefore shares some similarity with some current PD medicines.
+Interestingly, the ayahuasca vine (Banisteriopsis caapi) contains a potent inhibitor of MAO enzymes and therefore shares some similarity with some current Parkinson’s disease medicines.
 The vine does not appear to produce the same heavy side-effects that its synthetic versions do.
 However, given its MAO inhibiting properties, chemicals in ayahuasca, such as harmine, can still present health risks when taken in combination with certain foods.

 The psychedelic brew ayahuasca is typically made from boiling two plants.
 By inhibiting MAOs in the gut, the chemistry of the vine allows the powerful psychedelic molecule DMT from the second plant (Psychotria viridis) to enter the bloodstream.
 This allows the DMT to pass the blood-brain barrier instead of being broken down, giving ayahuasca its highly sought-after visionary properties.